AppImage/AppImageKit/README.md

 ```
 This desktop file would tell the `AppRun` executable to run the executable called `appname`, and would specify `AppName` as the name for the AppImage, and `iconname.png` as its icon.

 However, it does not hurt if the desktop file contains additional information.
 Should it be desired to provide additional metadata with an AppImage, the desktop file could be extended with `X-AppImage-...` fields as per the Desktop File Specification.
 Usually, desktop files provided in deb or rpm archives are suitable to be used in AppImages.
-However, abolute paths in the `Exec=` statement are not supported by the AppImage format.
+However, absolute paths in the `Exec=` statement are not supported by the AppImage format.

 The AppImage contains the usual `usr/` hierarchy (following the File Hierarchy Standard).
 In the concrete example from the desktop file above, the AppRun executable would look for `usr/bin/appname` and would execute that.
 Also, AppImageKitAssistant (a tool used to create AppImages easily) would look for `usr/share/icons/*/48x48/iconname.png` and use that as the `.DirIcon` file, effectively making it the icon of the AppImage.